World War III sniper style

 How do we begin to break the unending cycles of fear and hate that perpetuate violence?

 I oppose violence in any form, including vindictive, abusive, ridiculing, hate filled and irresponsible writing, cartooning or speech.
-Again, I wholeheartedly support the right of free speech, but not freedom from conscience.
+Again, I wholeheartedly support the right of free speech, but not freedom from conscience or responsibility.
+Ridicule is not an effective response to any threat.
+It is self-serving egotism.
+It simply pours fuel on the fire.

 It’s long been my theory that women outlive men, because in our culture we have traditionally been allowed the release of tears.